 - 1. For each node that you want to add, complete the steps in Running the Installation File. - 2.
-If you are installing in console mode, start the configuration wizard:
+(Conditional) If you are installing in Console mode, retrieve the installation type (fips or non fips) from the persistor node as user arcsight, run initialize-new-node-properties and provide the requested information: